godot-dimensions/g4mf/specification/parts/mesh/mesh.md

 It is recommended to pre-compute the simplex cell normals before rendering and store them in memory, since calculating them can be expensive, especially for higher dimensions.
 However, since this information is recoverable from the simplexes, it would be redundant to store in G4MF.

-For non-simplex polytope cells such as those defined in the `"topology"` property, the same calculation method applies, with the vertices sourced from boundary geometry items.
+For non-simplex polytope cells such as those defined in the `"geometry"` property, the same calculation method applies, with the vertices sourced from boundary geometry items.
 However, the order of the vertices used to calculate the vectors is determined in a more complex way.
 See [G4MF Mesh Topology](topology.md) for more information about how to determine the order of vertices for boundary geometry items.

+## Mesh Surface Bindings

+Mesh surface bindings define how data values are associated with mesh elements such as vertices, edges, simplexes, and geometry items.
+Bindings are used by the `"normals"` and `"textureMap"` properties of mesh surfaces, and by the `"binding"` and `"textureMap"` properties of material channels.

+A binding contains a `"values"` property that references an accessor containing the actual data values (such as normal directions or texture coordinates).
+These values are then sampled based on the index properties that map mesh elements to entries in the values array.

+See [G4MF Mesh Surface Bindings](bindings.md) for more information.

 ## JSON Schema